Frequently Asked Questions

 1. Where will the sessions occur?

 The sessions will occur at Enterprise House, Wrest Park, Silsoe.
 They occur in a quiet therapy room which shares a joint waiting area for other therapy rooms.
-I am also able to offer you 'walk and talk' sessions, if preferred, over a clinic setting.
+I am also able to offer you 'walk and talk' or Skype sessions, if preferred, over a clinic setting.
 This is something that can be explored more following our first contact.

 2. What happens when I/We first come to the clinic?